Models for any soil condition

 What is a sequencing batch reactor?

-A sequencing batch reactor (SBR) is the ideal wastewater treatment solution for commercial and municipal projects striving for high performance with minimal energy consumption.
+A sequencing batch reactor (SBR) is the ideal wastewater treatment solution for projects striving for high performance with minimal energy consumption.

 Designed for flows of up to 100,000 m3 per day, Rewatec SBR systems treat wastewater in optimized batches using tried and tested biological processes that deliver exceptional reliability and efficiency.